DeLxCruz/DeLxCruz/README.md

 # 💫 About Me:
-Hi there, I'm DeLaCruz wave
+Hi there, I'm DeLaCruz 🤏😎

 ## 🌐 Socials: